9432 Lake Shore Boulevard "White's Corner"

 Sublot 3 in the Adams & Burton Allotment

 Windsor and Delia White acquired four acres from Delia’s father, Liberty Holden, on March 15, 1907, and built a classic 22-room Victorian-style clapboard home.
-The estate was known as White’s corner because it was located where Louis Avenue (Lake Shore Boulevard) took a sharp right turn onto Salisbury Avenue ((Holden Lane).
+The estate was known as White’s corner due to being located where Louis Avenue (Lake Shore Boulevard) took a sharp right turn onto Salisbury Avenue ((Holden Lane).
 The estate had a tennis court and a big barn with a garage at ground level and a caretaker’s house above.

 Frederick and Lulu Ball, acquired the White estate April 15, 1924, when Windsor and Delia moved to Halfred Farms in Hunting Valley.
-The Balls added a greenhouse with a palm room and two extra rooms for potting and a growing room.
-They hooked it up to a furnace in the garage with a pipe under the driveway.
-A swimming pool was also added.
+The Balls added a swimming pool and a greenhouse with a palm room and two extra rooms for potting and growing.
+They heated it by hooking up with a pipe under the driveway to a furnace in the garage.

 Cuyahoga County acquired a portion of the property on April 5, 1946, for the construction of the Lakeland Freeway.
 They took a two-story frame garage, auxiliary greenhouse, tool shed, a swimming pool with a bathhouse, and the tennis court.